Merck & Co. Inc. (MRK) Shares Up Despite Recent Market Volatility

 MRK’s Market Performance

-MRK stock saw an increase of 1.81% in the past week, with a monthly gain of 1.86% and a quarterly increase of -1.87%.
-The volatility ratio for the week is 1.81%, and the volatility levels for the last 30 days are 2.36% for Merck & Co.
-Inc. (MRK).
-The simple moving average for the last 20 days is 2.12% for MRK stock, with a simple moving average of 9.79% for the last 200 days.
+MRK’s stock has seen a 6.05% increase for the week, with a 3.74% rise in the past month and a -1.15% fall in the past quarter.
+The volatility ratio for the week is 2.11%, and the volatility levels for the past 30 days are at 2.24% for Merck & Co.
+Inc. The simple moving average for the last 20 days is 5.42% for MRK stock, with a simple moving average of 12.84% for the last 200 days.

 Analysts’ Opinion of MRK